 Aspire is part of a statewide program that provides FREE instruction for adults who wish to improve their basic academic skills and/or prepare to take the GED (General Educational Development) tests, also known in Ohio as the Ohio High School Equivalence Diploma.
 Adult learners study reading, math and language arts.
 There are also lessons in science, social studies, life skills, employability skills and basic computer skills.

-Aspire education in Athens and Hocking Counties offers FREE instruction which can help you:
+Aspire education in Athens County offers FREE instruction which can help you:

 - Increase basic education skills (reading, writing, math, and problem solving)

 - Prepare for the High School Equivalence Test

 Follow us at OhioMeansJobs - Athens County on Facebook for updates on program offerings and upcoming events.